 Students at William Floyd High School participate in various standardized testing programs.
 These tests provide vital information that may not be obtainable from any other source.
 We test students to help them gain self-understanding, make decisions/plans about their future, and to meet graduation requirements.
 Data about aptitudes, achievements, and interests are used to determine the progress of students, to identify areas of strength and weakness, to plan remedial programs, to modify course and teaching methods, and to plan for college admission.

-The following standardized tests are required or recommended exams and are available to all students at the High School.
+The following standardized tests are available to all students at the High School.

 The New York State Education Department requires that all students earn a grade of 65 or above on all five required Regents Exams for a Regents Diploma.
 The required Regents Exams are: Algebra I, Global History and Geography, one Science Regents, US History, and English.
 To earn an Advanced Regents Diploma, students must also pass the Checkpoint B Exam in a World Language, Geometry, Algebra II and an additional Science Regents.